vpezzano/micronaut-service-discovery-example/README.md

   - mn create-app com.techprimers.micronaut.server1
   - mn create-app com.techprimers.micronaut.server2
-* Create 2 clients in the client app, one is a client of server1, and the other is a client of server2, and also create a client hello-client-controller:
+* Create 2 clients in the client app, one is a client of server1, and the other is a client of server2, and also create a client HelloClientController:
   - cd client
   - mn create-client server1-client
   - mn create-client server2-client